Pradhan Mantri Awas Yojana: History

-Public housing programme in India started with the rehabilitation of refugees immediately after independence.
+Public housing programme in India started with the rehabilitation of refugees immediately after the partition.
 Till 1960, nearly five lakh families were provided houses in different parts of Northern India.
 In 1957, within the ambit of the second five-year plan of Prime Minister Nehru, Village Housing Programme (VHP) was introduced providing loans to individuals and cooperatives of up to ₹5,000 per unit.
-Only 67,000 houses could be constructed in this scheme till end of the fifth Five Year Plan (1974–1979).
+Only 67,000 houses could be constructed in this scheme till the end of the fifth Five Year Plan (1974–1979).
 Another scheme introduced in the fourth called House Sites-cum-Construction Assistance Scheme (HSCAS) was also transferred to the State Sector from 1974 to 1975.

 With the launch of Indira Awas Yojana (IAY) by the then Prime Minister Rajiv Gandhi in 1985, the public housing programme in India got a boost.
-IAY was launched as a rural housing programme targeting SC/ST and Minority population.
+IAY was launched as a rural housing programme targeting SC/ST and the Minority population.
 The programme was gradually extended to cover all Below Poverty Line (BPL) population.

 As a part of the continuous efforts of the Indian Government to fulfill the housing needs of rural and urban poor, Pradhan Mantri Awaas Yojana was launched by Prime Minister Narendra Modi in June 2015 with an aim to provide affordable housing.

-Under PMAY, it is proposed to build 2 crore houses for urban poor including Economically Weaker Sections and Low Income Groups in urban areas by the year 2022 through a financial assistance of ₹2 lakh crore from the central government.
+Under PMAY, it is proposed to build 2 crore houses for the urban poor including Economically Weaker Sections and Low-Income Groups in urban areas by the year 2022 through the financial assistance of ₹2 lakh crore from the central government.
 Under the Pradhan Mantri Awas Yojana, a subsidy of ₹2.67 lakh is provided by the government on the interest of home loan for buying a house.
 The Uttar Pradesh Housing Development Council will provide houses at affordable rates under the Pradhan Mantri Awas Yojana.
 Applications have been sought under this scheme for about 3,516 houses in Uttar Pradesh.
-The booking for which starts from 1 September 2020 and the last date of booking is 15 October 2020.
-These houses are located in 19 cities of the state of Uttar Pradesh.
+The booking starts from 1 September 2020 and the last date of booking is 15 October 2020.
+These houses are located in 19 cities in the state of Uttar Pradesh.
 People from poor families will be able to buy these houses for only ₹3.5 lakh.
 All those people whose annual income is less than ₹3 lakh are eligible to apply for these houses.
 The Uttar Pradesh Housing Development Council had earlier kept the repayment time of the house up to 5 years, which has been changed to 3 years.